 Although not the immediate focus of our Suite instruction, orthography and morphology are naturally enhanced when decoding is taught through our approach.
 Part of what we are helping students do is digest multisyllabic words by breaking them into the six syllable types.
 When students see patterns in these decodable chunks, affixes naturally expose themselves.
-Spear-Swerling (2016) indicates that "at more advanced levels of word reading and spelling, interventions should also explicitly and systematically teach structural and morphemic analysis (e.g., recognition of common prefixes, roots, and suffixes), as well as useful spelling generalizations (Lovett, Lacenzera, DePalma, & Frijters, 2012; Masterson & Apel, 2010)."
-In the Really Great Reading lessons, prefixes and suffixes are explicitly taught along with their meanings, and when prefixes and suffixes are isolated, base/root words are often naturally exposed and then explored.
+Spear-Swerling (2016) indicates that "at more advanced levels of word reading and spelling, interventions should also explicitly and systematically teach structural and morphemic analysis (e.g., recognition of common prefixes, roots, and suffixes), as well as useful spelling generalizations" (Lovett, Lacenzera, DePalma, & Frijters, 2012; Masterson & Apel, 2010).
+In the Really Great Reading lessons, prefixes and suffixes are explicitly taught along with their meanings, and when prefixes and suffixes are isolated, base/ root words are often naturally exposed and then explored.

 Dyslexia is characterized by effortful and slow reading, lacking fluency (Shaywitz & Shaywitz, 2008).
-"In order to decode unknown words fluently, readers need to develop at least the following knowledge and skills to a fluent level: knowledge of sound-symbol relationships, blending of sounds into words, recognition of reoccurring patterns across words (phonograms), and coordination of phonemic/ orthographic and meaning information to determine exactly the right word" (Torgesen, 2006).
-Really Great Reading lessons teach to students' understanding rather than their memory.
+"In order to decode unknown words fluently, readers need to develop at least the following knowledge and skills to a fluent level: knowledge of sound-symbol relationships, blending of sounds into words, recognition of reoccurring patterns memory.
 The lessons teach flexibility, strategies, and common patterns rather than having students memorize a list of syllabication rules that are difficult to apply.
-It is important to understand that we absolutely target students' true understanding of the underlying substructures of words: syllable types, prefixes, suffixes, base words and root words, and spelling patterns.
+It is important to understand that we absolutely target students' true understanding of the underlying substructures of words: syllable types, prefixes, suffixes, base words, root words, and spelling patterns.
+Because we are not targeting their memory, we are targeting their conscious understanding of these features, allowing them to recognize these patterns more fluently.
+It is only when a student has a conscious understanding of these features that he or she can really build up automaticity with decoding.